ajrcarey/pdfium-render/README.md

   `FPDFFont_GetFamilyName()`, `FPDFFont_GetIsEmbedded()`, and `FPDFFont_GetFontData()` functions;
-  deprecates `PdfFont::name()` function in favour of `PdfFont::family()` to match upstream naming changes; adds new functions `PdfFont::is_embedded()` and `PdfFont::data()` for retrieving embedded font data; updates `examples/fonts.rs` example; adds new function `PdfPageTextChar::text_object()` for retrieving the page object containing a specific character.
+  deprecates `PdfFont::name()` function in favour of `PdfFont::family()` to match upstream naming changes; adds new functions `PdfFont::is_embedded()` and `PdfFont::data()` for retrieving embedded font data; updates `examples/fonts.rs` example; adds new function `PdfPageTextChar::text_object()` for retrieving the page object containing a specific character; adds WASM bindings utility function `copy_string_to_pdfium()` to correctly copy the string data of an `FPDF_WIDESTRING` to Pdfium's WASM memory module, instead of just the pointer location.
 Deprecated items will be removed in release 0.9.0.
 * 0.8.22: adds bindings for `FPDFPage_TransformAnnots()`, thanks to an excellent contribution from
   <https://github.com/liammcdermott>; adds bindings for `FPDF_GetPageSizeByIndexF()`, thanks to an excellent
   contribution from <https://github.com/DorianRudolph>; updates all examples and tests that reference